Mboya72/Moringa-FT09-phase-3-code-challenge/README.md

 ```

 ## License
-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.